 19th and 20th Century medical records, except for research programs, were essentially transactionally driven.
-That means that when a patient "showed up" a record of the transaction between the provider and the patient was made.
-This is going to change in the 21st Century:
+When a patient "showed up" a record of the transaction between the provider and the patient was made.
+And, that recorded remain in the providers office unless it was physically transported somewhere else.
+FAX machines allow us to provide "real time" access to records from remote sites, but that access remained static.
+There was no dynamic interaction with the patient's record anywhere.

+This is going to change in the 21st Century, as providers are going to:
-- 1. Providers are going to have to think about his/her patients when they don't show up.

-- 2. Providers are going to interact with their patients in a real-time continuum of care model of healthcare delivery.
-Which is responsible for both quality and cost.

-- 3. Providers of healthcare services are not only going to have to think about their patients when they are not "there," they are going to have to think about them as:
+- 1. Think about his/her patients when they don't show up. - 2.
+Interact with their patients in a real-time continuum of care model of healthcare delivery.
+Which is responsible for both quality and cost. - 3.
+Not only going to have to think about their patients when they are not "there," they are going to have to think about them as: a person, a population, a problem (disease state), and a preventive healthcare opportunity.
+This kind of strategic thinking about our patients when they are not in our office or on our phone will require: Systems which provide Data over time and which is Accessible..

-- a.
-A person

-- b.
-A population

-- c.
-A problem (disease state)

-- d.
-A preventive healthcare opportunity

-This kind of strategic thinking about our patients when they are not in our office or on our phone will require: